stastnypremysl/lsql-csv/README.md

 It will also install the dependencies for you.

-The package is also published at https://hackage.haskell.org/package/lsql-csv in Hackage public repository.
-You can therefore also install it directly without repository cloned with:
+The package is also published at https://hackage.haskell.org/package/lsql-csv in the Hackage public repository.
+You can therefore also install it directly without the repository cloned with:

     cabal install lsql-csv